RattleyCooper/HTMLScraper/README.md

 __Note:  Child selectors are not supported yet, but it's on the docket!__

-To use, require this project with composer, then download [http://webscraper.io/](the webscraper.io extension for chrome).
+To use, require this project with composer, then download [the webscraper.io extension for chrome](http://webscraper.io/).
 This is what we will use to generate our sitemap for crawling the html.

 Once you have the `webscraper.io` extension, you will probably want to learn how to use the `webscraper.io` extension.